rage/java-programming/data/part-12/4-multidimensional-data.md

 <!-- Kertaa yhdeksännestä osasta StringBuilderin käyttö ennen tehtävän tekoa.
 Alla muutamia esimerkkejä metodin odotetusta toiminnasta. -->

-Brush up on using StrinBuilder in part nine before taking  on this exercise.
+Brush up on using StringBuilder in part nine before taking on this exercise.
 Below there are a few examples of how the method is expected to  work.

 <!-- ```java
 int rows = 2;